XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/capacity-planning.md

 # Capacity Planning

-This section describes some of the challenges related to scaling `rippled` servers for testing and production deployments.
-Additionally, it describes how hardware and configuration settings relate to those challenges.
-Finally, this section offers recommendations to assist you in properly setting up `rippled` to meet the goals for the use case of your deployment.

-Even the most minimally functional `rippled` server must contain the most recently validated ledger versions to submit transactions to the network and verify the integrity of the XRP Ledger.
-Beyond these requirements, consider the following possible business needs:

-- Handling ever-increasing transaction volume
-- Servicing transaction reporting information to clients
-- Maintaining varying amounts of historical data

-To meet your `rippled` capacity requirements, you must address these technical factors:

-- The [configuration settings](#configuration-settings) that affect resource utilization
-- The [network and hardware](#network-and-hardware) requirements to achieve consistent, good performance across the XRP Ledger network
+This section describes configuration, network, and hardware recommendations that you can use to tune and optimize the performance of your `rippled` server.
+Being aware of these considerations can help you ensure that your `rippled` server is ready to handle XRP Ledger network capacity today and in the near future.

 ## Configuration Settings

-Ripple recommends using these configuration guidelines to optimize performance of your `rippled` server.
+Ripple recommends using these configuration guidelines to optimize resource utilization and performance of your `rippled` server.

 You can set the following parameters in the `rippled.cfg` file used for your `rippled` server.
 You can access an example configuration file, `rippled-example.cfg`, in the [`cfg` directory](https://github.com/ripple/rippled/blob/develop/cfg/rippled-example.cfg) in the `rippled` GitHub repo.